JasonJ0987/clueless/README.md

-Clueless – bringing you clothing outfit recommendations based on the weather.
+Clueless – Quickly create outfits based on the weather forecast.

+Clueless - Clothing organizer catogroized by hat, top, bottoms, and shoes.

+Clueless - Stay stylish and organized, all in one place.

 ## Design